Theophile646/Theophile646/README.md

 ## Hi there / Bonjour 👋

-My name is Théophile Courtois and I am a french junior full stack web developer.
+My name is Théophile Courtois and I am a french junior web developer.
 On top of web development, I have been graduated from a business school specialised in tourism.
 I would love to mix both of these fields of competence for my upcoming projects.